rvrnjn594/high-level-design/04-non-functional system characteristics/03-scalability.md

 Horizontal scaling, also known as "scaling out", refers to increasing the number of machines in the network.
  We use commodity nodes for this purpose because of their attractive dollar-cose benefits.

-The catch here is that we need to build a system such that **many nodes could collectively work as if we had a single, hige server.**
+The catch here is that we need to build a system such that **many nodes could collectively work as if we had a single, high server.**

 ![vertical scaling versus horizontal scaling](./images/3-verical-versus-horizontal-scaling.png)